researchstudio-sat/webofneeds/webofneeds/won-cryptography/src/test/resources/README.txt

 of the algorithm, and then merge the graphs and signature triples together into one dataset

-Define more clear the versioning scenario (connections and won need):
+Define more clear the versioning scenario (connections and won atom):
-- possible simple solution for won need:
+- possible simple solution for won atom:
   HTTP:
   example.com/resource12/ -> 303 example.com/resource12.rdf -> example.com/resource12/20140705120036.rdf
   example.com/resource12/20140705120036/ -> 303 example.com/resource12/20140705120036.rdf